Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Results

 Motivated to understand the Hebbian-style error-based learning term in Eq.~\ref{eq:F_bio}, we rerun the model using a plasticity rule that only includes the modified Hebbian term and the pseudo-gradient term, but omits the third term

-In Fig.~\ref{fig:F_eHebb}, the meta-plasticity algorithm is used to optimize the coefficients $\theta_1$ and $\theta_{3}$, which are initialized to $10^{-3}$ and zero, respectively.
-Comparing the accuracy and the loss plot to $\mathcal{F}^{bio}$'s performance (Fig.~\ref{fig:F_bio}) shows that while $\mathcal{F}^{eHebb}$ demonstrates a significant improvement over $\mathcal{F}^{pseudo}$, it is yet to reach that of $\mathcal{F}^{bio}$.
-Despite this, the alignment angles of $\mathcal{F}^{eHebb}$ (Fig.~\ref{fig:F_bio}) are superior to $\mathcal{F}^{bio}$'s, which indicates that the Hebbian error term is the driving force behind aligning the teaching signals in $\mathcal{F}^{bio}$.
+In Fig.~\ref{fig:F_eHebb}, the \reva{meta-learning} algorithm is used to optimize the coefficients $\theta_0$ and $\theta_{2}$, which are initialized to $10^{-3}$ and zero, respectively.
+Comparing the accuracy and the loss plot to $\mathcal{F}^{bio}$'s performance (Fig.~\ref{fig:F_bio}) shows that while $\mathcal{F}^{eHebb}$ demonstrates a significant improvement over $\mathcal{F}^{0}$ via feedback alignment, it is yet to reach that of $\mathcal{F}^{bio}$.
+Despite this, the \reva{teaching signals of $\mathcal{F}^{eHebb}$ are better aligned with the backprop direction than $\mathcal{F}^{bio}$'s} (Fig.~\ref{fig:F_bio}), which indicates that the Hebbian error term is the driving force behind aligning the teaching signals in $\mathcal{F}^{bio}$.